-How to Make Low-Carb and Gluten-Free Cheese Crackers with Almond Flour:
+How to Make Almond Flour Cheese Crackers :

-- Elana recommends Almond Flour (affiliate link) for this recipe, and it’s fairly available; even Costco has it.
+- You need Almond Flour (affiliate link), and it’s fairly available; even Costco has it now.

 - For this recipe, start by mixing almond flour, salt, baking soda and cheese.

 - In a different bowl, whisk together the oil and egg, then stir that into the almond flour mixture.
 Here is where you want that clumping action I mentioned!

 - My rolling pin skills leave a lot to be desired, so I started out with half the dough, roughly in the shape of the parchment.